carolynvs/community/contributors/devel/help-wanted.md

 that people will let them know the rules/norms, that their contributions are helpful and appreciated... they will stick around! 🌈
 - Encourage new contributors to seek help on the appropriate slack channels, introduce them, and include them in your conversations.
 - Invite them to the SIG meetings.
 - Give credit to new contributors so that others get to know them, _"Hey, would someone help give a second LGTM on
-  @newperon's first PR on chocolate bunnies?"_.
+  @newperson's first PR on chocolate bunnies?"_.
 Mention them in the SIG channel/meeting, thank them on twitter or #shoutouts.
 - Use all the emoji in your approve or lgtm comment. 💖 🚀
 - Let them know that their `good first issue` is getting extra attention to make the first one easier and help them find a follow-up issue.